OpenFn/ConSoSci/docs/5-asana.md

 ### (4) Assumptions

-1. The jobs and mapping design are based on [this DRC version](https://docs.google.com/spreadsheets/d/1AN2Qyjx-ua3fE5-Nj7Bg2WSdZdIE6zy4FmVVrMqGZl0/edit?usp=drive_web&ouid=101430720901034004945) of the Rural Consumption Kobo survey.
+1. The jobs and mapping design are based on this [KoboToolBox to Asana Integration Requirement](https://docs.google.com/document/d/1blAjAyZ1UfDI-3zDdf38sXYqevroGQVHxOkFWseNTS4/edit#) of WCS.
 2. All data cleaning will be done in Kobo Toolbox.
-Every time Kobo data is sent to Asana, it will either update existing Task records or create new Tak records using the `upsert()` helper funtion in OpenFn platform.
+Every time Kobo data is received, OpenFn first checks for a matching task record in Asana, If a match is found, the Task is updated with new details.
+If a matching task is not found, a new Task is created in Asana with the data fields populated.
 3. The uuid used for syncing with the destination DB is the Kobo answer `_id`.
+The combination of `GrievanceID` and Kobo `_id_` creates a unique identifier for each form across various systems that would interact wit this data. **Note:** `uuid` may vary, and hence not a reliable unique identifier.

 ### (4) Administration & Support
 #### Provisioning, Hosting, & Maintenance
 This integration is hosted on OpenFn.org with hosted SaaS.
-The Postgres DB is managed by WCS/EU SWM Wildmeat partners (email: U.Muchlish@cgiar.org).
+The KoboToolBox Forms managed by WCS (email: ddetoeuf@wcs.org).

 ####  Questions or support needed?
 Contact support@openfn.org.